grodansparadis/vscp-doc-spec/class2.level1.data.md

-# Class=15 (0x0F) - Data
+# Class=527 (0x020F) - Class2 Level I Data

-    CLASS1.DATA
+    CLASS2.LEVEL1.DATA

 ## Description

-Representation for different general data types. **Byte 0** is the data coding byte described [here](./data_coding.md).
-Unit may not have meaning for some of the types and should be set to zero in that case.
+This class mirrors the [CLASS1.DATA](./class1.data.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_DATA_GENERAL
-General event.
+    VSCP_TYPE_DATA_GENERALGeneral event.
 ----

 ## Type=1 (0x01) - I/O value
-    VSCP_TYPE_DATA_IO
-General I/O value.
+    VSCP_TYPE_DATA_IOGeneral I/O value.
 First data byte defines format.

  | Data byte | Description                         |
  | :---------: | -----------                       |